shivakumar159/Library_managment_system/README.md

 The project is a Library Management System built in Python.it covers the core things a librarian would actually need: tracking books, managing member records, logging who borrowed what, and handling the files that hold all of that together.
 Under the hood it draws on a few standard programming concepts: object-oriented design carries most of the structural weight, file handling takes care of persistence, and exception handling keeps things from falling apart when input goes sideways.
 Modular organization keeps the codebase navigable, or at least that was the intent.

 ## Installation Instructions

+### Option 1: Run in GitHub Codespaces (Recommended)
-1. Download or clone the GitHub repository.
+1. Open the GitHub repository.
-2. Open the project folder in VS Code or any Python IDE.
-3. Ensure Python 3 is installed.
+2. Click **Code → Codespaces**.
+3. Open the  Codespace or create a new one.
+4. Wait for the environment to load.
-4. Run the program using:python main.py
+5. Run the program using:

 ## Example Usage